SupeRuier/awesome-active-learning/contents/practical_considerations.md

 The unlabeled pool contains irrelevant unknown classes.

 - Active Learning for Open-set Annotation [2022]

+## Fairness Constrains

+An increased awareness concerning risks of algorithmic bias has driven a surge of efforts around bias mitigation strategies.

+- More Data Can Lead Us Astray: Active Data Acquisition in the Presence of Label Bias [2022]

 # The considerations of the oracles